The opportunity to attend a travel blogging conference allowed me to indulge in a fantasy list of Boston foodie experiences.

 Known for: pastries

-Pastry chef and owner Joanne Chang graduated from Harvard College with a degree in mathematics and economics and later left a consulting career for cooking.
+Pastry chef and owner Joanne Chang graduated from Harvard College with a degree in mathematics and economics.
+Later, she left a consulting career for cooking.

 In 2016, she won a James Beard Award for Outstanding Baker.

-Following my walk around Harvard, I headed over to MIT (also in Cambridge) and grabbed lunch at the third flour location to open (190 Massachusetts Ave).
+Following my walk around Harvard, I headed over to MIT (also in Cambridge) and grabbed lunch at the third flour location (190 Massachusetts Ave).

 I ordered the smoked turkey sandwich with zucchini relish, pecorino-black pepper mayo, and arugula on multigrain bread from the spring menu.